nvimpel/chipwhisperer/docs/source/Capture/ChipWhisperer-Husky.md

 Due to the amount of debug information you have access to in real time with Trace, TraceWhisperer allows you to set up highly specific testing scenarios for your device under test for both power analysis and glitching.

+The documentation for this module can be found {py:meth}`here <chipwhisperer.capture.trace.TraceWhisperer.TraceWhisperer>`.

 We also have a [Jupyter Notebook Demo](https://github.com/newaetech/DesignStartTrace/blob/master/jupyter/TraceWhisperer.ipynb) that showcases may features of TraceWhisperer, including triggering.